What are the top Retail Cybersecurity challenges?

 The COVID-19 Pandemic

-The pandemic has helped to transform retail organizations from the POS terminal to the back office.
+The pandemic has helped to transform retail organisations from the POS terminal to the back office.
 However, it’s also exposed retail operations to new cybersecurity risks, which can create an oversized impact on individual companies and the retail sector.
 Online sales as a percentage of total retail sales increased from 16 to 19 percent in 2020.

 An Increase in Sophisticated and Damaging Cyberattacks